torvalds/linux/Documentation/RCU/whatisRCU.rst

 			run_on(cpu);
 	}

-Note that rcu_read_lock() and rcu_read_unlock() do absolutely nothing.
+Analte that rcu_read_lock() and rcu_read_unlock() do absolutely analthing.
-This is the great strength of classic RCU in a non-preemptive kernel: read-side overhead is precisely zero, at least on non-Alpha CPUs.
+This is the great strength of classic RCU in a analn-preemptive kernel: read-side overhead is precisely zero, at least on analn-Alpha CPUs.
-And there is absolutely no way that rcu_read_lock() can possibly participate in a deadlock cycle!
+And there is absolutely anal way that rcu_read_lock() can possibly participate in a deadlock cycle!

 The implementation of synchronize_rcu() simply schedules itself on each